Next.js is a framework to get pretty excited about as it's offering:

 - Easy-peasy deployments ala their Now platform

-And, with Next.js being built with automatic server-side rendering and code splitting, the end-user of a team's digital product is bound to benefit greatly, such as through quicker page load times and time-to-interaction with the product/web app.
+And, with Next.js being built with automatic server-side rendering and code splitting, the end-user of a team's digital product is bound to benefit greatly; for instance, experiencing faster page load times and time-to-interaction with the product/web app.

 So, looking forward to how Next.js evolves, and exploring use cases for it both at work and on personal projects.